House Tour

 Front View Exterior when we bought the house

 We did know a lot about the home going into it.
 Not only did we hire a home inspector, but we brought in two engineers, a chimney sweep, an HVAC technician, and a septic specialist to check things out (our bank insisted on most of it).
 The reports came in that we had a great house- structurally.
 The bones are great, and everything was done well, except the finish work.
 There were some pretty big BUTs in there.
 The chimney was fine BUT there is a small dent near the top inside.
 The windows all work BUT every room has a different brand.
 The HVAC works BUT it looks like it was put in by monkeys.
 The list is too long and I’m sure you’re not that interested for me to go over it.
 But let’s just say that we knew there was room to upgrade.
-So without further ado, let’s get into it shall we…
+And quite a bit of that we did…

 A progress of the front porch and flower bed taken in the spring of 2011: